tomppatomppa/tictactoe-online/README.md

 ```

-Lets say i want to add a button "MyGame" for all games where player1 == 1.
+Say I want to add a button "MyGame" for all games where player1 == 1.

 I would have to pass two extra props, entity and onClick.